NolanPrevost/WCS_Hackaton_1_share-tool/README.md

 ## Description

+This site was made during a hackaton.
+We had to propose a project that can bring people to think about their ecological impact or to reduce this impact.
+We made ShareTool, a site allowing people living in the same neighborhood to share tools.
+We all need a drill sometimes but not everyday, isn't it ?
+ShareTool allow us to reduce our consumption of electronic devices.

 This repository is a simple PHP MVC structure from scratch.

 It uses some cool vendors/libraries such as Twig and Grumphp.